behumble/dexdex/README.md

 ANR proof
 ---------
-with (dirty) event pumping, long running tasks(copying JARs to internals and dexopting) can be done in main thread.
+with (dirty) event pumping, long running tasks(copying JARs to internals and dexopting) are be done in thread while UI events are not blocked.

 How to use
 ----------